 - On your ADFS Server, Open up AD FS Management.

-- Right-click on Relying Party Trusts, Click Add Relying Party Trust.
+- Right-click on Relying Party Trusts, and click Add Relying Party Trust.
 This will launch the Add Relying Party Trust Wizard.

-- On the steps click Select Data Source, Choose Enter data about the relying party manually.
+On the steps, click Select Data Source, and Choose Enter data about the relying party manually.